14th Street bridges: Overview

+At the north end of the bridges, in East Potomac Park, the three roadways connect via an interchange to a pair of two-way bridges over the Washington Channel into downtown Washington: one six-lane bridge connecting to 14th Street (US 1), and the eight-lane Francis Case Memorial Bridge connecting to the Southwest Freeway (I-395).
+The Metro line connects to a tunnel under Washington Channel that leads into L'Enfant Plaza station.
+The mainline railroad from the Long Bridge passes over I-395 before crossing the Washington Channel on a bridge, and then turns northeast along the line of Maryland Avenue.

+Historical bridges

 Long Bridge

 The name "Long Bridge" was given to a series of bridges across the Potomac dating back to 1809.
 At times, some of the bridges were referred to as the Bridge at 14th Street, but more often by other names.

 The first bridge opened as the Washington Bridge on May 20, 1809 and originally carried vehicle, pedestrian and horse traffic.
 By the 1830s it began to be called the "long Bridge across the Potomac" to distinguish it from the bridge near Little Falls, but over time, the colloquial name was shortened to just the "Long Bridge".
 Rails had been built to the bridge from the Washington side in 1855 and from the Virginia side in 1857, but there weren't placed on the bridge until the Civil War.

 In 1864, a new bridge was built adjacent to the original bridge.
 When the U.S. Military railroad Charles Minot fell through one of the spans of the old bridge on February 18, 1865, the rails were moved to the new bridge and the old bridge became used for non-rail traffic only, as had been recommended in the prior year.